Start learning with our library of video tutorials taught by experts. Get started

 Visit other courses in the series to see how to solve the exact same challenge in languages like C#, C++, Java, PHP, and Ruby.
 And check back every month for new challenges.

-Hi, and welcome to Code Clinic.
+- Hello, and welcome to Code Clinic.
 My name is Barron Stone.
-Code Clinic is a monthly course where a unique problem is introduced to a collection of Lynda.com authors.
+Code Clinic is a monthly course where a unique problem is introduced to a collection of lynda.com authors.
 In response, each author will create a solution using their programming language of choice.
-You can learn several things from Code Clinic: Different approaches to solving a problem, the pros and cons of different languages, and some tips and tricks to incorporate into your own coding practices.
-In this code clinic we'll work on a problem centered around image analysis.
-In one sense, this is simply data analysis.
+You can learn several things from Code Clinic: different approaches to solving a problem, the pros and cons of different languages, and some tips and tricks to incorporate into your own coding practices.
+This month, the problem combines two concepts, Recursion and Accessing Data.
+Recursion means to repeat something in a similar way.

 There are currently no FAQs about Code Clinic: Python.